-The subject land is zoned "RU", Rural, which permits a residential use in the form a single detached dwelling or a mobile home.
+The subject land is zoned "RU", Rural, which permits a residential use in the form of a single detached dwelling or a mobile home.

-Requested Zoning: Extension of a temporary use identified as T10 in the Zoning By-law
+Requested Zoning: Extension of a temporary use identified as T11 in the Zoning By-law

-The extension would permit the garden suite to continue for an additional three (3) years effective the date of the passing of the amending by-law.
+The extension would permit the garden suite to continue for an additional three (3) years to July 13, 2023.